 Theme Configurations with YAML

-It is highly recommended to add some meta-information to your theme.
+Every theme for Typemill must have a theme configuration file.
 This is quickly done with a small YAML-file, which must have the same name as your theme folder.
-The YAML-file has up to three parts and is used for the following:
+The YAML-file contains some basic informations and some optional configurations:

-The basic informations in the YAML-file look like this:
+The basic information in the YAML-file look like this:

 name: My Theme Name